 Do Sell-Side Analysts Say Buy While Whispering Sell?

-We investigate whether sell-side stock analysts disclose different information to mutual fund managers than to the public.
+We revisit the role of sell-side equity analysts in information disclosure when they work in networks with fund managers while issuing public reports.
+We hypothesize that analysts disclose more precise, private information to fund managers than to the public.
 We focus on one specific identifiable phenomenon that analysts tell the public to buy while whispering fund managers to sell.
 We measure the likelihood of such behaviors based upon the percentage of managers’ selling stocks that analysts recommend to buy.
-Using mutual fund managers voting for sell-side analysts in a Chinese “star analyst” competition as a proxy for managers’ evaluations of analysts, we find that managers are more likely to vote for the analysts who exhibit more say-buy-whisper-sell behaviors with these managers.
-The positive relationship between the managers’ voting and the analysts’ say-buy-whisper-sell behaviors supports our hypothesis that analysts provide private information to fund managers.
-In contrast, an alternative hypothesis where managers and analysts respond independently to common market information predicts a negative relationship.
-Consistent with fund managers receiving precise information from analysts, we find that, among analysts’ buy recommendations, stocks sold by the connected managers — who vote for the analysts — underperform stocks bought by these managers.
-Moreover, the stocks sold by the connected managers still have positive abnormal returns on the recommendation dates, but followed by negative abnormal returns, suggesting a form of information asymmetry caused by analysts’ differential disclosure behaviors.
+Using mutual fund managers’ votes for sell-side analysts in a Chinese “star analyst” competition as a proxy for managers’ evaluations of analysts, we find that managers are more likely to vote for the analysts who exhibit more say-buy-whisper-sell behaviors with these managers.
+The result suggests that fund managers return favor to analysts who provide private information.
+Consistent with fund managers receiving private information from connected analysts as revealed in managers’ votes, we find that fund managers are more likely to buy or sell the stocks if these stocks are recommended as positively by the analysts they vote for.
+Fund managers also make higher profits from such analyst-recommended stocks than other stocks in their holdings.
+Such differentiation of information by analysts incurs a significant cost on retail investors who can only follow analysts’ positive recommendations unconditionally; compared with informed fund managers, they earn 150 basis points less returns over 2 to 40 tradings day following positive public recommendations.

 Keywords: Analyst Recommendations; Mutual Fund; Private Information Communication